 As you remove the zip-ties and packaging from the tire, it can barely control itself as it straightens out into its circular form – a testament to the stiffness of the “folding” bead.
 Surprisingly, the Advanced Trail Casing, coming is just under the 1kg mark, is only slightly less burly feeling than the AGC in the hand, comparable to the Schwalbe Supergravity offering, but how does this translate to the trail?

-THE DIRT There was no funny business in mounting the Pinner Pro to a set of wheels, with the tolerances allowing for a relatively simple fit requiring just a little bit of thumb strength to pop the second bead onto the rim.
+There was no funny business in mounting the Pinner Pro to a set of wheels, with the tolerances allowing for a relatively simple fit requiring just a little bit of thumb strength to pop the second bead onto the rim.
 Running them tubeless without inserts, the trusty track pump saw the Pinners pop on to the bead with a deafening “snap”; and they immediately held air without issue.
 Unlike some other offerings, there was no need to over-inflate the tires to account for air loss through the sidewalls, which is a testament to the quality of the carcass.

 Putting the Pinners to the dirt presented a bit of a quirk in their character, with the pressures required to maintain a similar feel to other market offerings being a good bit lower.
 With an ATC in front and an AGC out back, some uncomfortable deflating was required mid-way down the first trail.
 The usual 26f/28r PSI settings I would opt for in other comparable tires to suspend my 210lb (kitted) mass made these tires bone jarringly hard.